Canonical Artin Stacks over Log Smooth Schemes: Introduction

-\\ \\ \textbf{Chevalley-Shephard-Todd Theorem for diagonalizable group schemes}\\ We recall that if $k$ is a field and $G$ is a finite (abstract) group which acts faithfully on a $k$-vector space $V$, then $g\in G$ is called a \emph{pseudo-reflection} if $V^g$ is a hyperplane.
-The Chevalley-Shephard-Todd Theorem then states that if the order of $G$ is prime to the characteristic of $k$, then the invariants $k[V]^G$ is a polynomial ring if and only if $G$ is generated by pseudo-reflections. \\ \\ There is a strong connection between the Chevalley-Shephard-Todd theorem and the fact that every scheme with quotient singularities is the coarse space of a smooth Deligne-Mumford stack.
-In fact, we hope to convince the reader that (at least in the setting of linearly reductive group schemes) proving approximation theorems as above is roughly \emph{equivalent} to proving Chevalley-Shephard-Todd type theorems.
-This philosophy is demonstrated, for example, in \cite{cst} where the Chevalley-Shephard-Todd theorem is generalized to the case of finite linearly reductive group schemes and from this it is shown that every scheme with linearly reductive singularities (\cite[Def 5.1]{cst}) is the coarse space of a smooth tame Artin stack (in the sense of \cite{tame}).
-Here, we go the opposite direction; that is, we show that the proof of Theorem \ref{thm:main} can be reinterpreted as a Chevalley-Shephard-Todd theorem for diagonalizable group schemes (see Theorem \ref{thm:cst}, which is a bit too technical to state in the introduction).\\ \\
+We recall that if $k$ is a field and $G$ is a finite (abstract) group which acts faithfully on a $k$-vector space $V$, then $g\in G$ is called a \emph{pseudo-reflection} if $V^g$ is a hyperplane.
+The Chevalley-Shephard-Todd Theorem states that if the order of $G$ is prime to the characteristic of $k$, then the invariants $k[V]^G$ is a polynomial ring if and only if $G$ is generated by pseudo-reflections.

+There is a strong connection between the Chevalley-Shephard-Todd theorem and the the existence of stacky resolutions for schemes with quotient singularities prime to the characteristic.
+In fact, we hope to convince the reader that (at least in the setting of linearly reductive group schemes) proving stacky resolution theorems as above is roughly \emph{equivalent} to proving Chevalley-Shephard-Todd type theorems.
+This philosophy is demonstrated, for example, in \cite{cst} where we generalized the Chevalley-Shephard-Todd theorem to the case of finite linearly reductive group schemes and from this we deduced a stacky resolution theorem \cite[Thm 1.10]{cst} for schemes with linearly reductive singularities.
+Conversely, in this paper, we \emph{first} prove a stacky resolution theorem for toroidal embeddings (Theorem \ref{thm:main}) and then by reinterpreting its proof, arrive at a Chevalley-Shephard-Todd theorem for diagonalizable group schemes $G$ (see Theorem \ref{thm:cst}, which is a bit too technical to state in the introduction).